 One25 will not share your data with any third parties other than in the following instances:

 We will never share, sell or swap your details with any third parties for the purposes of their own marketing or the monetising of your data.

-It is possible that your data may be transferred or stored across borders.
-Personal data will only be transferred out the UK or European Economic Area to countries which are considered adequate under the EU Data Protection Directive, in the case the organisation subscribes to a certification scheme (e.g. EU-U.S. Privacy Shield Framework), or under under contract, subject to EU model contract clauses for personal data transfer.
+It is possible that your data may be transferred, stored and processed in countries outside of your country of residence, which may have data protection rules that are different to those of your country of residence.
+However, personal data will only be transferred out of the UK or European Economic Area to countries whose data protection rules are considered adequate under the EU General Data Protection Regulation, in the case the organisation subscribes to a certification scheme, or under contract, subject to EU model contract clauses for personal data transfer and accompanying UK addendum.

 One25 takes the security of your data seriously.
 One25 has internal policies and controls in place to try to ensure that your data is not lost, accidentally destroyed, misused or disclosed, and is not accessed except by its employees and volunteers in the performance of their duties.
 Only trained staff and volunteers have access to One25’s supporter database.